1978 Orange Bowl: Game summary

-Sales rushed 22 times for 205 yards, an Orange Bowl record; he also caught four passes for 52 yards and rushed for two touchdowns.
+Sales rushed 22 times for 205 yards, an Orange Bowl record.
+He also caught four passes for 52 yards and rushed for two touchdowns.
 Arkansas defeated Oklahoma 31–6.
-Sales' Orange Bowl rushing record stood for twenty years, until broken by Ahman Green (206 yards in 1998).
+Sales's Orange Bowl rushing record stood for twenty years, until broken by Ahman Green (206 yards in 1998).
 Sales and Arkansas teammate Reggie Freeman were named MVPs for the game.
-Arkansas was third in both final polls, behind Notre Dame (Holtz' future employer) and Alabama.
+Arkansas was ranked third in both final polls, behind Notre Dame (Holtz's future employer) and Alabama.

 The halftime show was a presentation of the Main Street Electrical Parade, one of only two times the parade has taken place outside a Disney park.